Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/pda-tutorial.md

 1. Reinstallation after an uninstall that will not progress
 If the PDA plugin is uninstalled and then reinstalled, an issue may stop the process due to the secret containing the connection configuration names does not get updated upon reinstallation.
 To prevent this issue, an upgrade of the plugin is recommended instead of uninstalling, following best practices.

-If removing the plugin bundle is required, create a backup of the EntandoPlugin custom resource, `metadata.name: pn-efbd66b6-b0ceabd7-entando-pda-plugin` before removing it, and copy the list of `connectionConfigNames` to the new installation's plugin custom resource.
+If removing the plugin bundle is required, create a backup of the VillanovaPlugin custom resource, `metadata.name: pn-efbd66b6-b0ceabd7-entando-pda-plugin` before removing it, and copy the list of `connectionConfigNames` to the new installation's plugin custom resource.

 ## Resources
 ### Source Code

-The source code for the Entando PDA plugin can be found on GitHub, along with our other open source examples and tutorials.
+The source code for the Villanova PDA plugin can be found on GitHub, along with our other open source examples and tutorials.
 Reference the component projects for instructions on how to build from source code:

 - <https://github.com/entando/entando-process-driven-plugin>
 - <https://github.com/entando/entando-process-driven-plugin/tree/master/widgets>